Emergencies and Disasters: Protecting Your Financial Health

 - Bank account and credit card information

-- Business documents
+- Essential business documents

 Create Your Emergency Financial First Aid Kit Today!

-[The EFFAK info at the link is updated to 2015] You can download the document as a PDF and use it for your immediate needs, or use it as a template to create your own financial preparedness kit.
+Download the EFFAK: Emergency Financial First Aid Kit (EFFAK) (.pdf) You can download the document as a PDF and use it for your immediate needs, or use it as a template to create your own financial preparedness kit.

 READY.gov also provides excellent resources for safeguarding your finances and important records.
-Get started today by following the steps below:

 - Download phone applications that can help during emergencies: Use the FEMA phone app to access to disaster preparedness, response and recovery resources including disaster assistance.